Alexandre-Neves/LazyGASPI-HS/README.md

 - `GASPI_SUCCESS` on success
 - `GASPI_ERROR` on unknown error thrown by GASPI (or another error code)
 - `GASPI_TIMEOUT` on timeout
-- `GASPI_ERR_INV_RANK` if running in a single node or, if MPI is supported, if it assigned a different rank or determined a different amount of ranks (can also be thrown by GASPI for other reasons)
+- `GASPI_ERR_INV_RANK` if GASPI failed to obtain the amount of ranks (returned 0), or if MPI is supported, if it assigned a different rank or determined a different amount of ranks from GASPI (can also be thrown by GASPI for other reasons)
 - `GASPI_ERR_INV_NUM` if a "size" was `0` and its corresponding `SizeDeterminer` was a `nullptr` (can also be thrown by GASPI for other reasons)
 - `GASPI_ERR_NULLPTR` if the OutputCreator failed to set a value for `LazyGaspiProcessInfo::out`